 Ms Proudfoot says domestic abuse often lies at the heart of custody battles with the cases she sees.

 "They hadn't mentioned that domestic abuse was one of the issues, but as soon as you start talking it becomes really clear.
 So screening before that point is quite an expert job and quite hard to do well."

 Ms Proudfoot says if the changes go ahead, pre-screening must be introduced to recognise those cases.

 The bill proposes introducing a fee of almost $1000 to resolve a family dispute and restricting parents' and children's access to lawyers.

 But lawyer Meryl Mikkelsen told the select committee on Wednesday the planned changes will silence children and make it tougher for parents who need help.

 Ms Mikkelsen says couples often can't separate their needs from their children, and legal representation is needed from the outset to make sure the children's concerns are heard.

-Next story in National: Trial begins for three accused of girls' manslaughter
+Next story in New Zealand: Trial begins for three accused of girls' manslaughter

 Copyright © 2013, Radio New Zealand